Bearer/bearer/docs/docs.md

 ## Explanations

-Explanations dive into the rational behind Curio and explain some of it's heavier concepts.
+Explanations dive into the rational behind Curio and explain some of its heavier concepts.

 - [How Curio discovers and classifies data](/explanations/discovery-and-classification/)
 - [Curio's report types](/explanations/reports/)